 Promoting CSR within the Supply Chain

 As the Sojitz Group conducts a broad range of businesses through its global supply chains, we see the promotion of CSR within the supply chain as an important issue.
 In April 2010, we created the ‘Sojitz Group’ CSR Action Guidelines based on the ten principles of the United Nations Global Compact.
-We share these guidelines with our suppliers in order to conduct business in harmony with both society and the environment.
-Striving to further honor the CSR Focus Area of “Respect the human rights of people involved in our businesses,” we revised these Action Guidelines in June 2017.
+We share these guidelines with our suppliers, and work together with them to develop climate change countermeasures; initiatives for effective use of water, waste materials and other resources; measures to protect biodiversity; and responses to human rights violations, in order to conduct business in harmony with both society and the environment.
+Striving to further honor the CSR Focus Area of “Respect the human rights of people involved in our businesses,” we also revised these Action Guidelines in June 2017.

 Furthermore, in September 2015, we established a wood procurement policy.
 This policy embodies our supply chain CSR guidelines within the context of our wood-related businesses and was drafted through consultation with WWF Japan.

 Sojitz Group CSR Action Guidelines for Supply Chains

 The Sojitz Group’s business activities are underpinned by collaboration with business partners in diverse countries and regions as well as within various industries.
 The Sojitz Group strives to promote CSR initiatives in the supply chain as we conduct our business in this diverse context.

 Our Expectations: In order to conduct responsible business, incorporating respect for the human rights of stakeholders and protection of the environment, the Sojitz Group asks its suppliers to understand and implement the following items as it strives, with them, to do business in harmony with society and the environment.